 Reading of the Journal of the previous day was dispensed with and it was ordered to stand approved.

 There being no objection, the House advanced to the eighth order of business.

 MOTION

-There being no objection, the Committee on Rules was relieved of ENGROSSED SUBSTITUTE SENATE BILL NO. 5679 and the bill was placed on the second reading calendar.
+There being no objection, the Committee on Rules was relieved of the following bill and the bill was placed on the second reading calendar: